britram/taps-transports/draft-ietf-taps-transports.md

 data, over multicast or unicast network services, including TCP, UDP, UDP-Lite, or DCCP.

-[EDITOR'S NOTE: Varun Singh signed up as contributor for this section.
-Given the complexity of RTP, suggest to have an abbreviated section here contrasting RTP with other transports, and focusing on those features that are RTP-unique.
-Gorry Fairhurst contributed this stub section]

 ### Protocol Description

 The RTP standard {{RFC3550}} defines a pair of protocols, RTP and the